History of rugby union in Scotland: Professionalisation

-The SRU redeveloped Murrayfield Stadium, which is the main home ground of the Scottish national team starting 1993.
+The SRU redeveloped Murrayfield Stadium, which is the main home ground of the Scottish national team, starting in 1993.

 Rugby union became professional in 1995.
-When the Heineken Cup was suggested SRU officials were concerned that Scottish club sides could not compete against the best teams from France and England and that Scotland's District teams might do better if they became centrally funded.
+When the Heineken Cup was suggested, SRU officials were concerned that Scottish club sides could not compete against the best teams from France and England and that Scotland's District teams might do better if they became centrally funded.

 The SRU professionalised the traditional Districts of Glasgow District, Edinburgh District, South and North and Midlands as the respective provincial clubs Glasgow Warriors, Edinburgh Rugby, Border Reivers and Caledonia Reds.

-In 1996 these provincial professional clubs were given the go-ahead to take part in Europe.
+In 1996, these provincial professional clubs were given the go-ahead to take part in Europe.
 For the first two seasons, players were still released to play for their clubs in domestic competition, but eventually the districts became full-time operations.

 Many of the traditional rugby union supporters in Scotland have viewed professionalism as contributing to a loss of a golden age, with some supporters mourning local and amateur players being replaced by hired professionals.

 Then financial difficulties – the SRU's high debt, partly as a result of the redevelopment of Murrayfield and this initial lack of support from traditional club fans – called for retrenchment.
 After two seasons, the SRU 'merged' the four teams into two.
-This resulted in short-lived name changes: Edinburgh merged with the Border Reivers to form a team to be known as Edinburgh Reivers; and Glasgow merged with Caledonia Reds to form a team to be known as Glasgow Caledonians.
-In effect, though, the Caledonia Reds and Border Reivers sides were selected by the SRU to be disbanded in 1998; and this despite the Reds winning the 1996–97 Scottish Inter-District Championship and the Border Reivers district being the traditional heartlands of Scottish rugby.
+This resulted in short-lived name changes: Edinburgh merged with the Border Reivers to form a team to be known as Edinburgh Reivers, and Glasgow merged with Caledonia Reds to form a team to be known as Glasgow Caledonians.
+In effect, though, the Caledonia Reds and Border Reivers sides were selected by the SRU to be disbanded in 1998, and this despite the Reds winning the 1996–97 Scottish Inter-District Championship and the Border Reivers district being the traditional heartlands of Scottish rugby.

 With the establishment of the Celtic League tournament, the SRU felt confident enough to resurrect one of the disbanded districts.
-It chose the Border Reivers and in 2002 and they joined the second season of the Celtic League.
-The merged names of Edinburgh and Glasgow were then ditched, although Edinburgh briefly flirted with a 'Gunners' epitaph in 2006; and Glasgow formally adopted its warrior logo as an epitaph in 2005.
+It chose the Border Reivers in 2002, and they joined the second season of the Celtic League.
+The merged names of Edinburgh and Glasgow were then ditched, although Edinburgh briefly flirted with a 'Gunners' epitaph in 2006, and Glasgow formally adopted its warrior logo as an epitaph in 2005.

-In 2004 international rugby games were played at Hampden Park in Glasgow and McDiarmid Park in Perth, as part of the SRU's campaign to reach out to new audiences outside the traditional rugby areas.
+In 2004, international rugby games were played at Hampden Park in Glasgow and McDiarmid Park in Perth, as part of the SRU's campaign to reach out to new audiences outside the traditional rugby areas.

-Unfortunately the Border side was still unsustainable and it folded again in 2007.
-Establishing four professional districts once again remains a long-term goal of the SRU and the now likelier candidate Caledonia Reds will be re-established when the SRU believe financial circumstances permit.
+Unfortunately, the Border side was still unsustainable, and it folded again in 2007.
+Establishing four professional districts once again remains a long-term goal of the SRU, and the now likelier candidate Caledonia Reds will be re-established when the SRU believes financial circumstances permit.